bbauska/W3Cx-5of5/README.md

   alt=" ." />
 </p>

-Two objects of the same type, with the same property value, that look identical, will not be equal one to another if they don't have the same reference (if they point to different places in memory).
+<p>Two objects of the same type, with the same property value, that look
+identical, will not be equal one to another if they don't have the same reference (if they point to different places in memory).</p>

 <pre>1.  &gt; var originalObject = {name:&apos;Michel&apos;};
 2.  undefined